Schedule 1 — Definitions

 enrolment means the process whereby a student who has been admitted to a course enrols in subjects or other assessable components, which includes the allocation of classes, tutorials etc. where relevant or enrolment in time-based study where relevant, and completes other related administrative requirements as determined by the University.

-equipment loan means a University asset borrowed by a student to meet specific teaching, learning or assessment requirements as specified in subject outlines provided to students, including but not limited to:
+equipment loan means a University asset borrowed by a student to meet specific teaching, learning or assessment requirements as specified in subject information provided to students, including but not limited to:

 - laboratory/scientific — apparatus equipment;